Right to Information Policy

 Effect of functions on members of the public

-The Trust makes decisions about the sales of memberships to the public, entitlements of members and the subscription costs associated with memberships.
+The Sydney Cricket and Sports Grounds (SCG) make decisions about the sales of memberships to the public, entitlements of members and the subscription costs associated with memberships.

-The Trust develops hospitality packages for events and offers them for public sale, and sometime does so when acting as an agent on behalf of hirers.
+The SCG develops hospitality packages for events and offers them for public sale, and sometime does so when acting as an agent on behalf of hirers.

 Public patrons are able to purchase tickets for events at the venue or through a ticket agency.

-All patrons that attend events at the Trust's venues must behave in accordance with Trust By-Laws.
-All patrons will be influenced by management decisions relating to customer service, crowd safety, catering and cleaning.
+All patrons that attend events at the SCG's venues must behave in accordance with Trust By-Laws.
+All patrons will be influenced by management decisions relating to customer service, security, catering and cleaning.

 Public participation in policy development

-The Trust maintains a complaints register and uses this information to identify trends and address issues that arises.
+The SCG maintains a complaints register and uses this information to identify trends and address issues that arises.

 Regular surveys are conducted to gauge the satisfaction of patrons, encompassing members, hospitality clients and the general public.

-Annual focus groups are conducted to encourage members to contribute to the Trust's decision-making processes.
+Annual focus groups are conducted to encourage members to contribute to the SCG's decision-making processes.

 Annual report of the Sydney Cricket & Sports Ground Trust.